Little House Homestead

 We have raised chickens for nearly a decade.
 Chickens are permanent residents of our property, where they live peacefully in old age.
 Although their egg production declines over time, their intrinsic value as creatures remains unchanged.

 Our chickens free-range safely in our orchard.
 In addition to what they forage, they are supplemented with vegetarian feed.

 Raw, Local, Unfiltered Honey

-We began beekeeping four years ago.
+We began beekeeping five years ago.
 Similar to the chickens, our bees offer joy beyond their production of delicious honey.
 In addition to learning to support our hives, we’ve enjoyed experiencing the changes in honey taste and consistency throughout the seasons, and aim to share that experience with you.
 Located between Whitmore Lake and Ann Arbor, our honeybees have access to nectar and pollen sources from fields of wildflowers, wetlands, woodlands, and even the flowers at Raindance Organic Farm.